mustafamerttunali/mustafamerttunali.github.io/_pages/about.md

 Since 2017, I have been developing computer vision and deep learning algorithms.

-I'm currently working on MRI Brain Tumor Segmantation; the project is created in Project Oriented Deep Learning Training program.
-The program is organized by Deep Learning Turkey and supported by KWORKS.

 # The first one is version 1, second one is our final development.
 <img src="/images/new_predict_4.png" width="50%">
 <img src="/images/hgg.png" width="50%">